Class: Lumberjack::Logger

 This method returns an undefined value.

 Set a hash of tags on logger.
 If a block is given, the tags will only be set for the duration of the block.
-If this method is called inside such a block, the tags will only be defined on the tags in that block.
-When the parent block exits, all the tags will be reverted.
-If there is no block, then the tags will be defined as global and apply to all log statements.
+Otherwise the tags will be applied on the current logger context for the duration of that context.

 Parameters: